 To protect your wealth from unnecessary taxes, take the time to research the various taxes you are exposed to in France and how they affect you.
 The French tax regime is complex but it does present opportunities to improve your tax position, particularly on your investment capital and pensions.

 The key taxes you face as a French resident

-Social charges are additionally payable on income, at 9.7% for employment income; 9.1% for pension income and 17.2% for investment income.
+Social charges are additionally payable on income, generally 9.7% for employment income; 9.1% for pension income, and 17.2% for investment income.
 Retirees with Form S1 escape social charges on pensions and pay a lower 7.5% rate on investment income.
 A reduced rate of 7.4% may apply to pension income for those with low incomes.

 French inheritance tax is charged on each beneficiary, with rates and allowances varying considerably according to who the beneficiary is.
-Inheritances between spouses/PACS partners are tax free (but not gifts) and children have lower rates and higher allowances than more distant relations.
-You need to be particularly careful where stepchildren are involved as their tax-free allowance is very low and the tax rate is generally 60%.
+Inheritances between spouses/PACS partners are tax-free (but not gifts) and children have lower rates and higher allowances than more distant relations.
+You need to be particularly careful where stepchildren and non-married partners are involved, as their tax-free allowance is very low and the tax rate is generally 60%.